alexk99/the_router/conf_options.md

 		vif acl add dev <vif_name> dir <direction> aclid <acl_id> prio <prio>

 Use an ACL on an interface.
-Command adds an ACL to the ingress or egress list of ACLs of an interface at position number <prio>.
+Command adds an ACL to the ingress or egress list of ACLs of an interface at position number prio.

 Parameters:
- - vif_name - name of an interface to add an ACL too
+ - vif_name - name of an interface to add an ACL to
- - direction - specifies the interface list of ACLs to add an ACL too.
+ - direction - specifies the interface list of ACLs to add an ACL to.
  Can be one the two values: ingress or egress
  - acl_id - numeric identificator of the ACL to add to an interface
- - prio - position in the interface's ACL list to put an ACL too
+ - prio - position in the interface's ACL list to put an ACL to

 Example: